 Even as therapists have stepped up to help out in ways that go above and beyond the normal scope of their duties, so too have the uses of OT itself expanded in other ways as a result of the pandemic.
 Most immediately, the CMS has implemented policy changes to expand insurance payments for occupational therapy delivered via telehealth or virtual technology.

 It’s a provision that’s long overdue, according to the American Occupational Therapy Association (AOTA).
 Even before the pandemic, the group worked “to promote permanent telehealth coverage for other payers, such as commercial insurance, large employers with self-administered insurance plans, and targeted state Medicaid plans,” as the authors of a research article published in the American Journal of Occupational Therapy have pointed out.

-In that article, the authors also point out the role OTs are likely to have in helping shape a forward-thinking strategy for how we respond to “future health care crises,” noting that efforts are currently “underway to continue the waivers described earlier that allow occupational therapy personnel to have more flexibility across different settings.”
+The authors point out the role OTs are likely to have in shaping a forward-thinking strategy for how we respond to “future health care crises.”
+Additionally, they note that efforts are currently “underway to continue the waivers described earlier that allow occupational therapy personnel to have more flexibility across different settings.”

-The current provisions may be emergency measures put in place to help treat Covid-19, but they could well become standard operating procedures to accommodate the shift to remote and virtual therapy.
-The pandemic has already revealed the need to integrate digital services throughout healthcare organizations, and during OT Month, we should remember that occupational therapy is no exception.
+The current provisions may be emergency measures put in place to help treat Covid-19.
+However, they could well become standard operating procedures to accommodate the shift to remote and virtual therapy.
+The pandemic has already revealed the need to integrate digital services throughout healthcare organizations.
+During OT Month, we should remember that occupational therapy is no exception.